Eastward (video game): Story

 In Ester City, time fast-forwards to Solomon's funeral.
 John and Sam search for Isabel and learn that she was searching for an entrance into the Eternal Tower to revive Alva.
-Isabel found Professor Ivan's diary, detailing that the time field, the device causing Ester City to remain in its time loop, is active and that Solomon hid a key to unlock the Eternal Tower called the Flame of Time.
-Isabel concludes that until she can find the Flame of Time to enter the Eternal Tower, Ester City will remain in a time loop.
+Isabel finds Professor Ivan's diary, which details that the time field - the device causing Ester City's time loop - is active, and that Solomon hid a key to unlock the Eternal Tower called the Flame of Time.
+Isabel concludes that until she can find the Flame of Time to enter the Eternal Tower, Ester City will remain in its time loop.
 John and Sam find the Flame of Time and time rewinds to Solomon's funeral.

-John and Sam return to the Eternal Tower with the Flame of Time and find and destroy the time field, causing time in Ester City to return to normal, revealing everything in the city, including it's citizens, to be an illusion.
+John and Sam return to the Eternal Tower with the Flame of Time and find and destroy the time field, causing time in Ester City to return to normal, revealing everything in the city, including its citizens, to be an illusion.
 They reenter the Eternal Tower and encounter the real Solomon, who reveals that he created the time field and aims to rebuild humanity as per Mother's instructions.
 After defeating him, Solomon is killed by his machine.

 John and Sam reunite with William and Daniel, but Solomon's machine arrives and tries to vaporize them.
 Daniel is broken whilst saving the group.
 In the shock, Mother possesses Sam and abducts her aboard Charon.
 At William's encouragement, John takes the Iron Carbine and leaves Ester City to chase Charon.

 John crashes into Charon and continues chasing Mother.
 He learns that she and Charon found a way to create the perfect humans and observed their daily lives as part of their experiment to rebuild humanity.
 They conducted their experiment in human factories which created, incubated, and facilitated their progress, but these attempts repeatedly proved futile, so they used the MIASMA to kill their artificial creations and resumed their experiment anew.
 During the experiment, Mother became dissatisfied with the results and consequently became misanthropic.

 Continuing pursuing Mother, John climbs up Charon and encounters Isabel, who reveals that Alva has merged with Charon, the MIASMA will soon erase humanity, and Mother's children will soon be freed from their human factories to realize her dreams.
 After John defeats Isabel, Alva convinces her to stop grieving and let her die peacefully.
 Alva also comforts a projected Sam and tells her not to let Mother take control of her powers.

 John and Sam confront an enraged Mother, bent on eradicating humanity.
 She tries to break Sam's resolve but fails.
 Sam sacrifices herself to destroy Mother for good and saves humanity from the MIASMA.
 She leaves John, promising that they will meet again one day.